trans-travel/trans-travel/us/fl.md

    said, GLAD, a legal advocacy group, reports that because much of the law was found unconstitutional, [trans care is legal again in Florida](https://www.glad.org/questions-about-the-legal-status-of-floridas-transgender-healthcare-ban/).
+ * The Doe v.
+Ladapo case, as of July 23, 2023, is now expanded to include litigation on adult care.
+However, at this time, health care for adults is still largely prohibited.
  * Medical providers can deny most care on the basis of their religious or ethical beliefs (emergency care is required to be provided).